zaksoyer/maths-game/Docs/README.md

 *These are based on the basic game rules.
 Skin will be able to set some features and options to establish their own rules*

-* Each round is presented like a tests, maximum 6 questions for beginners, 12 questions for intermediates and 15 for advanced level.
+* Each round is presented like a tests, maximum 6 questions for beginners, 12 questions for intermediates and 15 for advanced and expert level.
 * To complete a round, the player must solve 5, 10 or 12 (depending on the difficulty level) operations correctly.
 * A time limit can be assigned.
 * In the case of no time limit assigned,
   * Beginners : player has 3 seconds to select the answer.
   * Intermediates : player has 3 seconds to answer, time is cumulative until the end of the round
-  * Advanced : player has 2.5 seconds to answer, time is cumulative until the end of the round.
+  * Advanced/Experts : player has 2.5 seconds to answer, time is cumulative until the end of the round.

-For both : intermediate and advanced, in case of a wrong answer the time left WON'T be cumulated.
+For intermediate advanced and expert, in case of a wrong answer the time left WON'T be cumulated.

 ### Features
 * Build player/game stats